EconomyLens.com

 Related

 The White House has said Chinese producers are abusing a free-trade deal between the United States, Mexico, and Canada to send goods northward over the Mexican border tariff-free.
+Beijing criticised the proposed tariffs on Thursday, with a foreign ministry spokesman saying, without mentioning the United States, that China “firmly opposes any coercion.”
 Mexican President Claudia Sheinbaum has also complained of the impact of Chinese imports on domestic manufacturing, and the bill says the increased tariff will seek to protect 19 industrial sectors considered “strategic.”
 It also proposes raising tariffs on other countries with which Mexico has no trade agreement.

-If the bill is approved, light vehicle imports from China will be subject to a 50 percent tariff, and auto parts between 10 and 50 percent.
+Light vehicle imports from China would be subject to a 50 percent tariff, and auto parts between 10 and 50 percent, if the bill is approved.
 The bill, announced by the economy ministry Wednesday, said the changes sought to “protect the national industry in strategic sectors, replace imports from Asia with domestic production” and “improve Mexico’s trade balance.”
-The initiative should protect 325,000 jobs in strategic industries and create thousands more, said the ministry.
+The initiative should protect 325,000 jobs in strategic industries and create thousands more, the ministry said.

 © 2024 AFP